bucsspring2024/final-project-cs110-final/README.md

 - Puck: The puck class creates the puck and takes in three arguments (x location, y location, and radius).
 This class also has a method that moves the puck across the screen and a reset method that resets the puck to the middle of the screen.

 - Bumper: The bumper class creates a bumper and takes in multiple arguments (x location,y location, the color of the bumper, the width of the bumper, and the height of the bumper).
-The bumper has a move method that moves right when the direction that it takes in is "right" and left when the direction is "left".
+The bumper has a move method that moves right when the direction that it takes in is "right", left when the direction is "left", up when the direction is "up", and down when the direction is "down".
 The Bumper class also has a reset method that resets the bumper to its starting position.

 - Controller: The Controller class creates the entire program and puts all of the different classes together so they have a purpose and use.
 The Controller class has the following methods: